joeytwiddle/git_shade.vim/README.md

 Colors lines in different intensities according to their age in git's history

-Run `:GitShade` to shade the file.
-Switch buffer or `:e` the file to remove the shading.
+Run `:GitShade` to shade the file, and again to turn it off.

 Naturally this only works in Vim's GUI mode.